 - The last 3-4 digits (CVC Number) on the back of the credit card

 Pretty standard stuff, right?
-Using a secure 3rd party to accept payment will actually work in your favor, as you won’t have this sensitive information hanging out on your computers or in your desk.
+Using a secure third party to accept payment will actually work in your favor, as you won’t have this sensitive information hanging out on your computers or in your desk.
 These companies have to undergo rigorous security checks; you do not.
 If you keep this sensitive financial information in an unsecured location, you’re opening yourself up to real theft and fraud claims, as you’ll have no way to prove that someone didn’t, in fact, steal the financial information from you.

-While you aren’t required to collect the latter items during the checkout process, they are very helpful to have on hand if a dispute does happen.
+All of this information is very helpful to have on hand if a dispute does happen.
 Because disputes can take around 2-3 months to resolve, having these documents organized and on hand can help move the process forward at a faster rate than if you have to search for them — or risk not having them at all.
 You also only get one shot to submit all of your documents for the dispute, so it really works in your favor to have everything you need on hand ahead of time.

 Make sure your policies are crystal clear

 If you haven’t already met with your attorney to create clear refund and cancellation policies, you should do so ASAP!
 Creating these with an attorney is the best way to protect your event company — we do NOT recommend trying to DIY anything involving the legal process.
-It’s also important to make sure your clients read and agree to these policies — requiring signatures is a great solution.
+It’s also important to make sure your clients read and agree to these policies; requiring signatures is a great solution.
 People tend to not read terms and policies, but if you require a signature they’re much more likely to read what they’re signing.
-This should go a long way in preventing disputes where a client cancels too late (per the cancellation policy) and wants a full refund — and if that type of dispute does happen, you have the evidence on hand to back up your case.
+This should go a long way in preventing disputes where a client cancels too late (per the cancellation policy) and wants a full refund.
+And if that type of dispute does happen, you have the evidence on hand to back up your case.
 It’s important to note that you need to collect these signatures before the client pays.

 Tell your clients how the charges will show up on their statements